'Look into my eyes: You are feeling very worried about the climate ... so worried'

 Psychohistory prof Pidgeon strikes again

-Comment A trick-cyclist who promised several years ago to use a new form of mass hypnosis to get the public motivated to fight climate change claims that he's done it.
+Comment An academic who promised several years ago to use a new form of mass hypnosis to get the public motivated to fight climate change claims that he's done it.
 In fact the claim is bogus: it is itself part of his attempt to carry out his plan of manipulating public opinion.

 At the time, we compared Pidgeon's proposed new methods to Isaac Asimov's science-fictional discipline of "psychohistory", a set of methods which could be used to manipulate the behaviour of large populations without their knowledge.